UGC NET Logical Reasoning Notes 2021: Are you preparing for UGC NET Paper 1? Do you have the latest Logical Reasoning Notes?

 - Statements (Premises)

-- Premise: A premise consists of two parts mainly: Subject and a Predicate.
+- Premise: A premise consists of two parts mainly: A subject and a Predicate.

 Other Important UGC NET Paper 1 Notes